Fusion-Party-Aus/Formal-Documents/Constitution.md

       1. reprimand the Member;

-      2. suspend the membership rights of the Member for a specified period;
+      2. suspend the membership rights of the Member for a specified period not exceeding 26 weeks or the resolution of the next annual general meeting, whichever is lesser;

    3. recommend that the Committee—